edge-servers/ansible-immunity22/README.md

 You may replace `immunity22` on the `hosts` field with your production server's hostname if you desire.

-Substitute `immunity22@immunity22.mydomain.com` with what you deem most appropriate as default sender for emails sent by OpenWISP 2.
+Substitute `immunity22@immunity22.mydomain.com` with what you deem most appropriate as default sender for emails sent by Immunity 2.

 Run the playbook
 ----------------